ananya923/DE-HW-2/README.md

 6. Added a CICD pipeline and yml file.
 7. Added a status badge to the README file.
 8. Added docstrings to all functions.
-9. Made a function for data visualization.
-10. Updated the README file to remove AI-generated content.
+9. Updated the README file to remove AI-generated content.

 Benefits of Refactoring: better reproducibility and maintainability, among others.